liquiidio/UnityPluginSuiteGitbook/docs/EosioSigningRequest--CallbackPayload.md

 # class `EosioSigningRequest::CallbackPayload`

+Interface that should be implemented by signature providers.
 The callback payload sent to background callbacks.

 ## Summary